Ecommerce Mobile App Considerations

-Mobile commerce is forecasted to reach $31 billion in the U.S. by 2016, which means that merchants have little time to create, test & perfect their mobile strategies.
+Ecommerce mobile apps are forecasted to reach $31 billion in the U.S. by 2016, which means that merchants have little time to create, test and perfect their mobile strategies.

-In order to grow a successful retail business, merchants nowadays must create & maintain a strong mobile Web presence.
+In order to grow a successful retail business, merchants must create and maintain a strong mobile Web presence.
 But if you look at many mobile online stores on a smart device you see nothing more than a tiny version of their current monitor based website.
-However, not only should traditional websites be optimized for a true mobile experience, yet merchants should moreover take advantage of the vast money making opportunities mobile presents by moreover offering mobile applications to their consumers.
+However, not only should traditional websites be optimized for a true mobile experience, but merchants should also take advantage of the vast money making opportunities mobile presents by also offering mobile applications to their consumers.

-Mobile applications should act as an extension of a retailer’s website, & be a viable channel for consumers to leverage in order to make purchases, search for stores & browse for products, receive support, interact with the retailer’s social media & more right from their mobile device.
+Mobile applications should act as an extension of a retailer’s website, and be a viable channel for consumers to leverage in order to make purchases, search for stores and browse for products, receive support, interact with the retailer’s social media and more right from their mobile device.

 Although having one spectacular app is better than having two mediocre apps, the goal of all merchants should be to offer device specific applications that provide consumers with the best possible user experience.
-For example, Walgreens offers apps for Blackberry, Android & iOS devices – including an optimized app for both the iPhone & iPad.
+For example, Walgreens offers apps for Blackberry, Android and iOS devices – including an optimized app for both the iPhone and iPad.

-Creating a personalized shopping experience has always been a best practice within the retail industry, both on & off the Web – & mobile apps aren’t any different.
-Many huge name retailers, such as Target, Walmart & Amazon, enable consumers to sign in & create a profile so that the check out process is a faster & easier task, & so that consumers can maintain a consistent user experience regardless of the device that they are shopping with.
+Creating a personalized shopping experience has always been a best practice within the retail industry, both on and off the Web – and mobile apps aren’t any different.
+Many big name retailers, such as Target, Walmart and Amazon, enable consumers to sign in and create a profile so that the check out process is a faster and easier task, and so that consumers can maintain a consistent user experience regardless of the device that they are shopping with.
 For example, consumers that leverage the Target app on their iPad can customize the app’s background once they sign into their account, as well as create “TargetLists”, which is a feature that enables consumers to create lists of things they need.
 Additionally, these lists can be viewed offline as well as on any other device once the user is signed into their account.

 Simple User Interface

-Apps should improve on a company’s mobile website & offer an easier to use & more customizable user experience.
+Apps should improve on a company’s mobile website and offer an easier to use and more customizable user experience.
 If this is not the case, merchants will not obtain as many conversions because most consumers won’t take the time to figure out how a complicated app works.
-Lowe’s offers a simple yet feature-full iPhone app, which prominently displays a search bar & QR scanner for convenience at the top of the app’s homescreen.
-The remainder of the homescreen features a July 4th promotion, the ability for users to find a nearby store, an idea gallery & videos – which just so happen to be a proven best practice for boosting engagement & conversions.
+Lowe’s offers a simple yet feature-full iPhone app, which prominently displays a search bar and QR scanner for convenience at the top of the app’s homescreen.
+The remainder of the homescreen features a July 4th promotion, the ability for users to find a nearby store, an idea gallery and videos – which just so happen to be a proven best practice for boosting engagement and conversions.

 Navigation is always important, whether for a traditional or mobile website, or even a mobile application.
-Not only should merchants feature a fully functional search bar in their app, yet they should moreover offer effortless to find buttons for consumers to navigate with.
+Not only should merchants feature a fully functional search bar in their app, but they should also offer easy to find buttons for consumers to navigate with.
 Walmart’s iPad app is very similar to the retail giant’s traditional website.
-Once a department is selected, it is broken down even further into additional categories for consumers to select from.
-For instance, once the “Jewelry” department is selected, seven more options under jewelry appear to make locating a desired product, such as a ring, as effortless as possible.
+Once a department is selected, it is broken down even further into additional categories for consumers to choose from.
+For instance, once the “Jewelry” department is selected, seven more options under jewelry appear to make locating a desired product, such as a ring, as easy as possible.

 These are just some of the many things you need to consider as you develop your own mobile strategy in the months to come.
-Remember more & more of your customers are going mobile & you don’t meet them on their smart devices your competition will!
+Remember more and more of your customers are going mobile and you don’t meet them on their smart devices your competition will!

-What concerns or questions do you have approximately building your own mobile platform for your business?
+What concerns or questions do you have about building your own mobile platform for your business?